What is Ohio State University Extension?

 Now you need to find out how much you spend and where your money goes.
 The process will depend how organized your financial recordkeeping has been in the past.
 You might have maintained a written record of monthly spending or you might have paper receipts scattered about your home as well as electronic receipts in your email inbox.
 Wherever and however you have maintained spending and saving records in the past, they will now need to be organized into categories and recorded on a weekly and monthly basis.

 Remember we are all in this together!
 Families, small businesses, large corporations and government are doing the same analysis.

-Evaluate COVID-19 pandemic emergency resources
+Evaluate pandemic and global emergency resources

 Develop a “new” Accounting for Your Money calendar